Culinary & Taste

 When stored in an airtight container in a cool, dry place, homemade smoked salt can last for several months or even up to a year.
 However, the flavor of the smoked salt may begin to fade over time, so it’s best to use it within a few months for the best flavor.

 Smoked salt will generally have a longer shelf life than other types of homemade seasonings, as the smoking process helps to preserve the salt.
+Salt really doesn’t expire or ‘go bad’ – but for more about that topic, you can go to The Truth About Himalayan Salt Expiration: What You Need to Know.

 To extend the shelf life of your smoked salt, it’s important to store it properly.
 Be sure to use a clean, dry container with a tight-fitting lid, and keep it in a cool, dry place.
 Avoid storing the salt in damp or humid conditions, as this can cause the salt to clump and spoil more quickly.
+If you live in an area with sustained humid conditions, you may want to keep a packet of Desiccant in your salt storage container to keep it drier.

 If you’re not sure if your smoked salt is still good to use, you can test it by rubbing a small amount between your fingers.
 If it has a strong, smoky aroma and flavor, it’s likely still good to use.
 If it has a weak aroma or no flavor at all, it’s probably time to discard it and make a fresh batch.